arsenstorm/request-directory-apis/README.md

 To see details about the Age and Gender API, go to the [Age and Gender README](./ageandgender/README.md)

-## Image Talker API
+## YouTube Downloader API

-To see details about the Image Talker API, go to the [Image Talker README](./imagetalker/README.md)
+To see details about the YouTube Downloader API, go to the [YouTube Downloader README](./youtubedl/README.md)

 <sub>Copyright © 2024 Arsen Shkrumelyak.
 All rights reserved.</sub>